Tips for new sellers!!!

 Listing descriptions: Don’t vaguebook.
 Just keep it real!
 If there isn’t much to say just reiterate the brand and size.
 If your camera isn’t great and an item looks blue but it’s brown, say so!
 Sizing is another “thing.”
 If an item is a size 2 but runs huge and fits like a 3, I personally list as a 2 and note the fit.
 This definitely varies by item and brand.
 Many items like H&M are sized such as “2-4” and you should always list on the smaller end.
 Same with a size 6 months.
 List it as a 3-6 NOT a 6-12, this is per the official handbook.
 I also don’t believe in the, “Is this true to size (TTS)” question.
 No kids are exactly alike.
 When asked I then add the brand size chart to my listing and tell them to reference that.
 Just give as much info as possible and always be sure you have taken photos of the tag.
 We don’t expect measurements here but if a buyer asks for them I suggest adding them to the listing.
 If there are FLAWS, do NOT just take a photo.
 Don’t assume someone saw the tiny hole on a small phone screen photo and not disclose.
 Explain!
 Like I’ve said already, you want a very happy buyer!
 Stock photos are fine to include, but don’t make them the cover photo for the listing.

 Sales: The app gives you the ability to put your shop on sale.
 5% off of 1, 10% off 2, etc. You can choose the combination.
-Unless I am running a short sale, my shop is typically always set at 5% off 1.
-Buyers like to see they are getting an item reduced.
-When you change your shop sale it alerts your followers so I try and change it up now and then if I am not getting regular sales.
+When you change your shop sale it alerts your followers if they have that setting on so I try and change it up now and then if I am not getting regular sales.
+It also shows when you scroll the items in your cart which shops have a sale on.

-Share Groups & Sharing: This is almost a MUST to find success on Kidizen.
-Think of it like sharing a post on Facebook.
+Share Groups & Sharing: Think of it like sharing a post on Facebook.
 Same concept because now it shares to followers and bumps your item to the top of the search feed.
+BUT only if a user has their settings to show just shared.
+Typically most shop by just in or lowest priced.
 Share groups are easy, just read the rules.
 Literally.
 Read the description the seller who is hosting has posted and you cant mess it up.
 Want to find share groups?
-Many of us run daily groups and also groups you can do at your own pace.
-My favorites are ALL share group related.
+Many run daily groups and also groups you can do at your own pace.
+My favorites in my shop are ALL share group related.
 Fave them!
 Or add to your cart or make a collection, whichever you choose.
 When you tag an item to be included, just make a comment.
 No need to edit your listing and add to the description.
 To see my personal sharing opportunities click #PMSharing YES!
 You can also simply share your own listings and not join groups.
+Lately I’ve seen the same success sharing my own versus joining groups.

 Weekly hashflashes: These appear on the home screen.
 The app highlights various things weekly and the goal is to have YOUR listing featured!!
 Now please, for the love, don’t be one of those people who tags “stripes” when your item is clearly floral.
 You may tag all eligible items at the beginning of the week even though it’s not that day of the week yet.
 These go right in the comments.